 What About Bringing a Blanket in Your Lap on a Plane?

 We recommend having your blanket in your hand for easy access.
-This can be really helpful, especially if you have lots of other things to pack or if you’re working with tight baggage limits.
+This can be helpful, especially if you have lots of other things to pack or if you’re working with tight baggage limits.
 I’ve personally done this several times, and honestly, no one at the airport has ever stopped me from taking it up directly.

 How to Bring a Blanket Through Airport Security?